Zonz-Ly/Surfox/README.md

 - **Only Show on New Tabs**: Shows below the tab bar.
 <img width="1112" alt="Two bookmark bar positions" src="https://github.com/user-attachments/assets/c59040b3-1df2-4133-a59f-8161be63ea09" />

-Alternatively, try placing the "Bookmarks Toolbar Items" on the **tab bar**.
+Alternatively, try placing the “Bookmarks Toolbar Items” on the **tab bar**.
 Especially with the compact tab layout, you might like it!

-If placing the "Bookmarks Toolbar Items" on the **navigation bar**, ensure there is **Flexible Space** on both sides of the address bar; otherwise, the address bar won't center properly.
+If placing the “Bookmarks Toolbar Items” on the **navigation bar**, ensure there is **Flexible Space** on both sides of the address bar; otherwise, the address bar won't center properly.

 ### Customize Browser Appearance
-In the "Customize Toolbar" page, click the "Tab layout" button in the lower-left corner to choose navigation bar layouts:
+In the “Customize Toolbar” page, click the “Tab layout” button in the lower-left corner to choose navigation bar layouts:
 - **Separate (Narrow)** (default on Windows): Matches the vertical padding of Catalina and earlier; recommended for Catalina users or those enabling the title bar.
 - **Separate** (default on macOS): Matches the navigation bar width of Big Sur and later.
 If resetting the toolbar to defaults on macOS, remember to reselect this option.
 - **Compact** (Beta): Imitates the compact tab layout of Monterey and later (as shown below).
 This feature is under development and requires enabling via `about:config`.
 Official release is planned for version 2.0.
 <img width="1112" alt="Compact tab layout" src="https://github.com/user-attachments/assets/bb3aa3fb-b6e3-4a19-900e-467ee4b8724e" />

 ### Some configurable `about:config` values (if set to `true`):
-- `browser.compactmode.show`: Display the "Compact" option in the "Tab layout" menu.
+- `browser.compactmode.show`: Display the “Compact” option in the “Tab layout” menu.
 - `extensions.unifiedExtensions.enabled`: Show the unified extensions button (quite useful if you use extensions).
 - `userChrome.menuButton.enabled`: Show the menu button (Why not just use the menu bar instead?
 On macOS, it's natively built-in, and on Windows and Linux, it appears by pressing the Alt key).
 - `userChrome.urlbar.starButton.enabled`: Show the star button for bookmarks at the far right of the address bar (you can also access it by right-clicking on a blank area of the webpage).
-- `browser.tabs.tabmanager.enabled`: Show the "All Tabs" button to the right of the tabs (only in Firefox 131−, can be removed manually starting from version 132).
+- `browser.tabs.tabmanager.enabled`: Show the “All Tabs” button to the right of the tabs (only in Firefox 131−, can be removed manually starting from version 132).

 **It is recommended to disable updates**, as new versions may change the browser's interface structure, causing Surfox to become incompatible.